cimentadaj/tidyverse_seminars/third_seminar/third_seminar.md

 Different types of plots in ggplot2
 ========================================================

-Next on make each of these graph and learn about legends, scales, axes and titles.
+Next on we're gonna make each of these graphs and learn about legends, scales, axes and titles.

 Since we already generated some scatterplots, let's start with a barplot.

 - Barplots count the frequency of cases within a categorical variable.
-We can safely assume that `geom_bar` accepts one required `aes`thetic, an `x`.
+We can safely assume that `geom_bar` accepts one required `aes`thetic: an `x`.

 With what you've been introduced, you're capable enough of creating the plot.

 Hint:
 `data` = `upd_bad_drivers`
-`x` = `division`
+`x` = `region`
 `geom_bar()`

 Remember to set _all_ of these options as 'global' parameters in the ggplot chain.